- Kiwis can be scooped, sliced, or even eaten in their entirety — with the skin on.

 A paring knife is the perfect size for the job.
 It’s handy design makes the knife easy to grip and maneuver around the oblong fruit, and its short blade can easily slice through the whole fruit, whether crosswise or lengthwise.

-A stable cutting board is essential for any sort of slicing, and one with grooves or trenches is ever better for kiwis or other juicier ingredients.
+A stable cutting board is essential for any sort of slicing.

 A tablespoon is optional, depending on how you plan to cut up your kiwi.
 But since every kitchen is more than likely to have flatware, keep one on hand in case you decide to use one of the slice and scoop methods below.